m3tti/borkweb/README.md

 [<img src="logo/borkweb.svg" alt="Borkweb" width="425px">](https://github.com/m3tti/borkweb)

 Is a small web template with as little dependencies as possible to get you of the ground fast.
 It supports a structure for your next web app and integrates a simple user login and register form.
+Furthermore ClojureScript on your fingertips with squint and preact.
+You can write web components and plain Preact components. borkweb's goal is 'start small grow big' if babashka doesn't fit your needs switch to jvm clojure.
+Borkweb grows with you.

 ## Dependencies
 - [ruuter](https://github.com/askonomm/ruuter)